c8r/blog/open-formats.md

 I'd like to thank the following for sharing their ideas and helping inspire some of the thinking behind our tools:

-Nicole Sullivan, Nicholas Gallagher, Guillermo Rauch, Diana Mounter, Wilson Miner, Dan Eden, Bryn Jackson, Brian Lovin, The React team, Dan Abrimov, Storybook, Figma, Interplay App
+Nicole Sullivan, Nicholas Gallagher, Guillermo Rauch, Diana Mounter, Wilson Miner, Dan Eden, Bryn Jackson, Brian Lovin, Max Stoiber, Glen Maddern, Mark Dalgleish, Dan Abrimov, The React team, Storybook, Figma, Interplay App

 Further Reading: